Are You Suffering From Depression?

 What are the signs?

-It’s normal to feel sad sometimes, but if you feel sad or “down” on most days for more than 2 weeks at a time, you may be depressed.
+It’s normal to feel sad sometimes, but if you feel sad or “down” on some occasion.
+When you are down for more than 2 weeks at a time, you may be depressed.
 Depression affects people differently.
 Some signs of depression are:

 - Losing interest in activities you usually enjoy